-As many people who’ve used Ancestry will know, the more you map out your family tree, the more surprises you’re likely to uncover.
+As many people who’ve researched their family tree will know, the more you map out your family tree, the more surprises you’re likely to uncover.
 You might see startling links between far-flung branches of your tree, and learn the unexpected ways that individuals – perhaps from different backgrounds and living in different countries – shared the same bloodline.

 For a dramatic example of the kind of surprising story a family tree can tell, just look at the Royal Family, and the curious constellation of connections behind World War One.
 Britain may have been swept up in jingoistic fervour against Germany, with Rudyard Kipling warning that ‘The Hun is at the gate’, but what’s often forgotten is that the British monarch at the time, George V, was the first cousin of Germany’s Kaiser Wilhelm II, both being grandchildren of Queen Victoria.

 George V’s father, Edward VII, was Victoria’s eldest son.
 He had become king upon his mother’s death in 1901, only ruling for a scant nine years until he himself died in 1910 when George V took over.
 George’s mother, by the way, was Alexandra of Denmark – a significant fact which we’ll get back to in a moment.